RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 ### Definition

-The `LineParameters` class has a static method called `from_sym` which converts zero and direct sequences of impedance and admittance into a line parameters instance.
+The `LineParameters` class has a class method called `from_sym` which converts zero and direct sequences of impedance and admittance into a line parameters instance.
 This method requires the following data:

 - The zero sequence of the impedance (in $\Omega$/km), noted $\underline{Z_0}$ and `z0` in the code.